+0609F.7-01 PURPOSE

+This attachment provides guidance for performing the non-suppression probability (NSP) analysis in Step 2.7 of the Fire Protection Significance Determination Process (SDP), IMC 0609 Appendix F. Guidance is provided for determining the time to detection and time to suppression for both automatic and manual methods and for determining the overall NSP for a fire scenario.
+Manual NSP curves for various ignition sources and fire areas are provided at the end of this attachment.

-STEP 2.7.2 - FIRE DETECTION ANALYSIS
+0609F.7-02 GUIDANCE FOR STEP 2.7.2 - FIRE DETECTION ANALYSIS

 The dominant means of fire detection may vary somewhat depending on the type of fire postulated (e.g., hot work fires with a fire watch present), fire location within the room (e.g., proximity to fire detectors).
 Hence, the fire detection analysis is nominally conducted on a scenario specific basis.
 However, in practice, the same analysis result will apply to multiple fire scenarios.
 The following general rules will be applied in the fire detection analysis: